 This option is best for anyone who doesn’t want to travel with their unused stuff and wants to get rid of it as fast as possible.
 A yard or garage sale tends to be the least expensive option for making money since it usually takes nothing more than a $2 advertisement in the local paper to pay for the event.

 If you don’t have enough stuff to create your own garage sale, consider teaming up with a friend or a few neighbors.
 You can each help one another keep an eye on the merchandise as well as encourage visitors with an excitingly big sale.

 Making money with donations seems counterintuitive, but it may be the route to go if you have some pricey objects you’d like to sell and are concerned about your taxes.
 Consider donating those items instead and getting a healthy tax write-off.

 Items like an old car can be donated to charitable organizations.
-If you donate items worth enough money, you can take something called itemized deductions off your taxes, which may reduce your tax bill.
-It might not feel like you're “making money,” but your wallet will thank you at tax time.
+If you donate items worth enough money, you can take itemized deductions on your taxes, which may reduce your tax bill.
+It might not feel like you’re “making money,” but your wallet will thank you at tax time.

 It might be hard to let go of that remote control car you used to love a decade ago or those high heels you thought were awesome in the 90s, but don’t let sentimental attachment to your old stuff keep you from making some easy money.
 Cleaning out your home and clutter is a refreshing way to get a few more dollars in the bank.

 What other tips do you have to get rid of that clutter this weekend?